How Long Do AC Units Last?

 Exposure to the Elements

 Because the condensing unit of a HVAC system sits outside, it is exposed to the elements, all year long.
 And depending on your climate and the air quality in your area, it might really take a beating out there.
 For example, if you live near a coast, salty sea air can take a toll on the condensing coil in the outdoor unit.
-And while your air conditioner was designed to withstand the elements, it’s no secret that the amount of time it remains exposed and the severity of the conditions can affect the life of the unit.
+And while your air conditioner was designed to withstand the elements, it’s no secret that the amount of time it remains exposed and the severity of the conditions can affect how long your AC unit lasts.

 To protect and help extend the life of your outdoor AC unit, have the coil cleaned regularly to keep dirt and potentially corrosive debris from accumulating.
 Physically remove leaves, pine needles, mulch, trash or any other items that may be accumulating around the unit and trapping unwanted moisture inside.
 If you live in a coastal area, some manufacturers like Carrier offer units specifically designed to better withstand the rigors of salty, corrosive air.